Dive into Relaxation: The Exotic Fish Pedicure Experience

 Ohio

-There are no state regulations about fish pedicures in salons.
+Currently in Ohio, there are no state regulations about fish pedicures in salons.
 Director of the State Board of Cosmetology Kevin Miller said the board might make rules about it.

 Kentucky